01242 32 31 31

 If the scheme is extended, we expect the criteria and way to apply to be similar for winter 2019/20.

-If you belong to the core group you may automatically get the discount if you receive either of the following:
+If you belong to the core group, you may automatically receive the warm home discount if you receive either of the following:

-If you belong to the Core group, then you need do nothing as you will automatically be offered the Warm Home Discount.
+If you belong to the Core group, then you don’t need to do anything as you will automatically be offered the warm home discount scheme.
 The Department of Work and Pensions (DWP) will send a letter to confirm if you’re entitled to the discount.
-So all you need to do is sit back and enjoy the extra benefit you will receive this year with Warm Home Discount.

 The eligibility criteria are specific to the energy supplier, but you might qualify if you receive any of the following:

-and you are also in receipt of one of the following:
+In addition, you must also be in receipt of one of the following:

 Once your energy supplier receives your application, they’ll check to see if you qualify and then they will write to you to let you know what happens next.
-If you qualify, you’ll get the discount by 31 May 2017.
+If you qualify, you’ll receive the warm home discount by 31 May 2019.

 You will receive your £140 discount as a voucher if you are a pre-payment customer, which you can then use to top-up your pre-payment key.
-Credit customers will receive your £140 discount as a line on your bill.
+Credit customers will receive their £140 discount as a line on their bill.

 So if you haven’t received a letter from the Department of Work and Pensions (DWP), then we can help.
 Simply complete the form to confirm your eligibility to see if you can get help from the warm home discount scheme this winter.